 But, we are still lurking in the territory of colors that do not touch the other peppy spectrum.

 Pink is a complementary color, a companion of lavender that almost never fails to fit.
-If your idea is to have your cloth and furniture lavender heavy, then pink walls with a white ceiling balance the environment.
+If your idea is to have your clothes and furniture lavender heavy, then pink walls with a white ceiling balance the environment.

-Some people like to use all shades of lavender in their setting, and even though a few such endeavors result in being too shocking on the eyes, creative use of the entire shade card has unexpectedly pleasant outcomes.
+Some people like to use all shades of lavender in their setting, and even though a few such endeavors result in being too shocking to the eyes, the creative use of the entire shade card has unexpectedly pleasant outcomes.
 Turning the shade card into layers for multi-folded curtains or quilts is one such option.

-Similar to the options above, using movable and small installations of contrasting colors in a lavender color dominated room helps you add more color without making major changes to the long-term look of the place.
+Similar to the options above, using movable and small installations of contrasting colors in a lavender color-dominated room helps you add more color without making major changes to the long-term look of the place.

 Your last option, and last here is subjective because once you open your mind to experimentations, there is no telling where ideas finally stop, is to use lavender as your secondary color and use it in small dosages.
-The easiest way to do this is by maintaining lavender flowers in vases on your dining table or side table, or by buying a set of lavender colored crockery.
+The easiest way to do this is by maintaining lavender flowers in vases on your dining table or side table, or by buying a set of lavender-colored crockery.

 So, take that book of shades and let your imagination run wild.
 There is no telling what you might conjure.
 And if you’ve run out of ideas, just grow a lavender garden in your backyard.
 There will be no shortage of people passing by and wowing at your lawn.

-Lavender Color Interior Designs Follow
+Lavender Color Interior Designs

-Cast a glance and surge inspiration, choose your favorite !
+Cast a glance and surge inspiration, choose your favorite!

 It goes without saying that above we miss the lavender color but one could imagine exact same setting thriving in lavender.

-What do you think ?
+What do you think?
 We would love to hear from you in the comment section below.